 Learn how one of the basic functions of the brain can hinder our relationships

-Develop effective coping skills to manage uncomfortable emotion.
+Develop effective coping skills to manage uncomfortable emotions

-Learn to effectively validate ourselves/others to increase understanding, improve communication, and strengthen connection in relationships
+Learn to effectively validate ourselves/others to increase understanding, improve communication/decrease conflict, and strengthen relationship connections

 If you would like to bring this valuable training into your organization, please contact me!
 This workshop is approximately 60 minutes in length (includes one short break and time for Q and A/discussion), but can be tailored to fit your organization's needs.